Homogeneous Sobolev and Besov spaces on special Lipschitz domains and their traces: The trace theorem for homogeneous function spaces

+The case of Besov spaces and other function spaces follows the same lines.
+The isomorphism is then a direct consequence. \end{proof}

+\begin{remark}We conclude this paper with few remarks. \begin{enumerate} \item It has been brought to the attention of the author Jones' extensions operators \cite{Jones1981}.
+This extension operator admits global homogeneous estimates for $(\varepsilon,\infty)$-domains $\Omega$.
+Moreover, those also have the good property of preserving the local character of extended functions, see \cite[Theorem~10.2]{BechtelBrownHallerDintelTolksdorf2021}.
+Then, in this case, one can reproduce the proof of Proposition~\ref{prop:ExtOpHomSobSpaces}.

-\begin{itemize} \item In Theorem \ref{thm:TraceSpeLipopti}, we don't give any claim about a right bounded inverse.
-The naive composition with Poisson's extension only yields right bounded inverse for regularity indices between $1/p$ and $1$ for Theorem \ref{thm:TraceSpeLipopti}. \item For a right bounded inverse regularity indices between $1/p$ and $1+1/p$ in Theorem \ref{thm:TraceSpeLipopti}, personal discussions with Patrick Tolksdorf and Moritz Egert persuaded the author that it should be possible to adapt Jonsson and Wallin's extension operator \cite[Chapter~VII, Theorem~3]{JonssonWallin1984} from the boundary from the whole domain in a way so that it preserves homogeneous norms. \item One may also use the same Jonsson and Wallin's (usual) extension operator to reprove exactly the same way \cite[Theorem~A.2]{Gaudin2023Hodge} making sense of weak partial traces of differentials forms, replacing $\mathbb{R}^n_+$ by $\Omega$ a special Lipschitz domain.
-The result is still far from being optimal by the way, for instance one may see \cite{MitreaMitreaShaw2008} for the case of inhomogeneous function spaces on bounded Lipschitz domains. \end{itemize}
+\item In Theorem \ref{thm:TraceSpeLipopti}, we don't give any claim about a right bounded inverse.
+The naive composition with Poisson's extension

+only yields right bounded inverse for regularity indices $1/p < s \leqslant 1$ ($1/p<s<1$ in the case of Besov spaces). \item For a right bounded inverse for regularity indices between $1/p$ and $1+1/p$ in Theorem \ref{thm:TraceSpeLipopti}, personal discussions with Patrick Tolksdorf and Moritz Egert persuaded the author that it should be possible to adapt Jonsson and Wallin's extension operator, \cite[Chapter~VII, Theorem~3]{JonssonWallin1984} from the boundary from the whole domain, in a way so that it preserves homogeneous norms. \item One may also use the same Jonsson and Wallin's (usual) extension operator to reprove exactly the same way \cite[Theorem~A.2]{Gaudin2023Hodge}, making sense of weak partial traces of differentials forms, and in this case $\mathbb{R}^n_+$ by $\Omega$ a special Lipschitz domain.
+The result is still far from being optimal, by the way.
+For the case of inhomogeneous function spaces on bounded Lipschitz domains, one may find an optimal statement in \cite{MitreaMitreaShaw2008}. \end{enumerate} \end{remark}